MegaphoneJon/com.megaphonetech.fastactionlinks/docs/quick-start.md

 Here's an example that will let you easily add the "Major Donor" tag to a contact from your search results:

-##### Ensure you have at least one Search View
+#### Configure a Search View
 * Go to **Administration menu » Customize Data and Screens » Profiles**.
-* Next to an existing profile, click the "Settings" link (see screenshot 1 below).
+* Next to an existing profile, click the "Settings" link (screenshot 1).
-* Check the box labeled "Search Views" and press "Save" (see screenshot 2 below).
+* Check the box labeled "Search Views" and press "Save" (screenshot 2).
 * Go to the CiviCRM **Administration menu » Customize Data and Screens » Fast Action Links**.

-##### Create a Fast Action Link
+#### Create a Fast Action Link
 * Click the "Add Fast Action Link" button.
-* Set the values as follows (see screenshot 3 below):
+* Set the values as follows (screenshot 3):
  * Link Text: Test Link
  * Search View: Whichever profile you enabled "Search Views" on in the previous steps.
  * Action: Add a Tag
  * Select a Tag: Major Donor
 * Click "Save".

-##### Test your Fast Action Link
+#### Test your Fast Action Link
 * Go to **Search menu » Advanced Search**.
-* Change your "Views for Display Contacts" (see screenshot 4) to match your Fast Action Link's search view.
+* Change your "Views for Display Contacts" (screenshot 4) to match your Fast Action Link's search view.
 Press "Search".
-* Next to each
+* Next to each contact, you should have a new link called "Test Link".
+Clicking this link should add the "Major Donor" tag to the corresponding contact (screenshot 5).

 Screenshot 1:
 ![Screenshot of "Profiles" menu showing "Settings" link](img/Selection_141.png)